QuCAI-Lab/qhack2022-hackeinberg-project/README.md

 # First Steps

-Primary results can be seen in the [jupyter notebook file](https://github.com/QuCAI-Lab/qhack2022-hackeinberg-project/blob/dev/notebook.ipynb).
+Primarily results can be seen in the [jupyter notebook file](https://github.com/QuCAI-Lab/qhack2022-hackeinberg-project/blob/dev/notebook.ipynb).

 To stay up-to-date with the latest version of `qhack2022-hackeinberg-project`, we strongly recommend you to [fork this repository](https://github.com/QuCAI-Lab/qhack2022-hackeinberg-project/fork).
 If you would like to install the source code from scratch using your conda environment on-prem, please resort to the `Installation Instructions` heading on the [**Developer's Guide**](developers_guide.md).